conflictednerd/conflictednerd.github.io/_posts/2022-07-25-Introduction-to-Information-Theory.md

 ## Fano's Inequality

 Suppose we know a random variable $Y$ and we want to guess the value of a correlated random variable $X$.
 Intuitively, knowing $Y$ should allow us to better guess the value of $X$.
-Fano's inequality relates the probability of error in guessing $X$ to the conditional entropy $H(X|Y)$.
+Fano's inequality relates the probability of error in guessing $X$ to the conditional entropy $H(X\mid Y)$.

 Suppose we use $\hat{X} = g(Y)$ to estimate $X$ after observing $Y$ ($g$ is a possibly random function).
 One can see that $X \rightarrow Y \rightarrow \hat X$ forms a Markov chain.
 We would like to bound the probability of error in estimating $X$ using $\hat X$, defined as